Skip to content

 The community diagnostic centre will provide quicker access to diagnostic tests closer to home, speeding up the start of treatment and reducing the need for hospital visits.

-As a ‘spoke’ to the Buckland Community Diagnostic Centre (CDC), which opened in Dover in 2022, the Thanet Community Diagnostic Centre would initially offer a range of diagnostics, including MRI, phlebotomy, respiratory and echocardiogram (ECHO), bringing further capacity, resilience and sustainability to diagnostic services across east Kent.
+As a ‘spoke’ to the Buckland Community Diagnostic Centre (CDC), which opened in Dover in 2022, the Thanet Community Diagnostic Centre will offer a range of diagnostics, including MRI, phlebotomy, respiratory and echocardiogram (ECHO), bringing further capacity, resilience and sustainability to diagnostic services across east Kent.

-East Kent Hospitals University NHS Foundation Trust (EKHUFT), which owns the Buckland CDC in east Kent, will be responsible for the management and delivery of the Thanet CDC.
-It would be on land next to the side of the main Carey building, through a connected purpose-built unit, which would provide MRI services, with permanent and seamless access to the main building.
-ECHO, phlebotomy and respiratory services will be provided in the main Carey building.
+East Kent Hospitals University NHS Foundation Trust (EKHUFT), which owns the Buckland CDC in Dover, will be responsible for the management and delivery of the Thanet CDC.
+The MRI unit will be located to the side of the main hub, through a connected purpose-built unit.
+ECHO, phlebotomy and respiratory services will be provided in the main building.

 GP surgery

-St Peter’s Surgery in Broadstairs needs to vacate its current premises and proposes to move to the hub less than a mile away.
-The practice has explored alternative options.
-This would provide a long-term solution and allow the practice to increase the number of registered patients, as well as expand the services it offers.
-Separate to the GP surgery, the aim is for the hub to provide capacity to support the development of same day access to general practice.
+St Peter’s Surgery in Broadstairs has moved to the hub, which is less than a mile away from their old premises.
+This provides a long-term solution for the practice and will allow an increase in the number of registered patients, as well as expanding services it offers.
+Separate to the GP surgery, the aim is for the hub to provide capacity to support the development of same-day access to general practice.
 This will be developed in line with NHS Kent and Medway’s primary care strategy.

 Community care

-Our vision is to bring community services, such as our community nurses, podiatry, cardiac and respiratory teams, under one roof, to work seamlessly with partners to simplify patient access, in a modern, accessible environment.
+NHS Community nurses, podiatry, cardiac and respiratory teams, will be under one roof, to simplify patient care in a modern, accessible environment.
 We will explore health promotion services to support people to stay well for longer and, with faster diagnosis, take a more proactive approach to keeping people well.

 The community and voluntary sector